-- Feam members may communicate with one another and with the whole team in various ways, - Such as phone calls, conference calls, and/or emails (following confidentiality, HIPPA, PHI and Public Information standards). - Therapist will communicate regularly with CFT members and make sure team members have the information needed to make informed decisions. - Therapist and social worker will maintain regular/ongoing communication, sharing of information, and face to face discussions.
+- Team members may communicate with one another and with the whole team in various ways, - Such as phone calls, conference calls, and/or emails (following confidentiality, HIPPA, PHI and Public Information standards). - Plan Coordinator (therapist) will communicate regularly with CFT members and make sure team members have the information needed to make informed decisions. - Plan Coordinator (therapist) and social worker will maintain regular/ongoing communication, sharing of information, and face to face discussions.